INSIDE: Everything you need to know about making at wish at Trevi Fountain for kids.

 What happens to the coins thrown into the Trevi Fountain?

-The history of the Trevi Fountain
+The History of Trevi Fountain Legend

 The Trevi Fountain sits at the junction of three roads and is the final termination point of the modern water channel, Aqua Vergine.